 In 1978, Santa Cruz County voters adopted the growth management referendum known as Measure J. This legislation requires the County to establish an annual population growth goal of an amount that represents Santa Cruz County's fair share of statewide population growth.
-Each year a growth rate is set and then converted into a maximum number of "allocations" of market rate residential building permits that can be issued in the unincorporated area for the coming year.
+Each year a growth rate is set and then converted into a maximum number of "allocations" of market-rate residential building permits that can be issued in the unincorporated area for the coming year.
 The process is defined in Santa Cruz County Code (SCCC) Chapter 17.01 (Growth Management), Chapter 17.04 (Annual Population Growth Goal for Santa Cruz County), and Chapter 12.02 (Residential Permit Allocation System).
-In September 2021, the Board of Supervisors adopted a 2022 growth rate of 0.25%.
-This report provides information for consideration by the County Planning Commission and Board of Supervisors to determine the annual growth goal for calendar year 2023.
+In September 2022, the Board of Supervisors adopted a 2023 growth rate of 0.5%.
+This report provides information for consideration by the County Planning Commission and Board of Supervisors to determine the annual growth goal for calendar year 2024.

-The County of Santa Cruz Planning Department determines the recommended annual growth goal based on a number of factors, including analysis of population growth trends, resource constraints, and the status of residential building permit allocations for the current year.
-These factors are examined under the following sections of this report: Section II, Population Trends, discusses the latest population estimates and population data projections; Section III, Building Permit Allocations, presents information on residential building permits that have been allocated, issued, and carried over since the adoption of Measure J, and the status of the 2022 allocation system; Section IV, Potential Growth Impacts, details countywide resource constraints and public service issues; Section V. Housing Needs, examines the Association of Monterey Bay Area Government's (AMBAG's) regional housing needs planning process, the status of the County's General Plan Housing Element, the continued need for affordable housing in the County, and the Accessory Dwelling Unit (ADU) Annual Report; Section VI, Growth Goal Recommendation, presents this year's recommended growth rate and building permit allocation distribution and explains how recent state law (SB 330) will impact the County's growth management system; Section VII, Conclusion, summarizes the findings from Sections II through VI; and Section VIII, References, lists the sources referenced in this report.
+The County of Santa Cruz Planning Division of the Community Development & Infrastructure Department (CDI) recommends the annual growth goal based on several factors, including analysis of population growth trends, resource constraints, and the status of residential building permit allocations for the current year.
+These factors are examined under the following sections of this report: Section II, Population Trends, discusses the latest population estimates and population data projections; Section III.
+Building Permit Allocations, presents information on residential building permits that have been allocated, issued, and carried over since the adoption of Measure J, and the status of the 2023 allocation system; Section IV, Potential Growth Impacts, details countywide resource constraints and public service issues; Section V, Housing Needs, examines the Association of Monterey Bay Area Government's (AMBAG's) regional housing needs planning process, the status of the County's General Plan Housing Element, the continued need for affordable housing in the County, and the Accessory Dwelling Unit (ADU) Annual Report; Section VI, Growth Goal Recommendation, presents this year's recommended growth rate and building permit allocation distribution and explains how the Housing Crisis Act of 2019 (SB 330) will impact the County's growth management system; Section VII, Conclusion, summarizes the findings from Sections II through VI; and Section VIII, References, lists the sources referenced in this report.